DoctorDerek/kos.github.io/data/home-internet-in-kingston-ontario/high-speed-dsl.md

       downloadSpeed: "15.0 MBPS",
       dataTransfer: "200 GB",
       packageDescription: "An extremely fast Internet account for extended surfing needs with e-mail, browsing and general Internet usage.
-An excellent plan for large downloads, video and supporting multiple users in a home.", },
+An excellent plan for large downloads, video and supporting multiple users in a home.",
+      promotionHeading: "Make It Unlimited",
+      promotionSubheading: "Add Unlimited Data for only",
+      promotionPricePerMonth: "15.00",
+      promotionFootnotes: "2",
+    },
   ]
 pricingPackagesSectionFootnotes: